sparkflows/sparkflows-docs/docs/user-guide/git-integration/gitconfiguration.rst

 Configure Git Credentials
 --------------------------------------------

-- On the right corner, click on the nine squares.
+- Click on the Waffle icon (nine squares) on the top right corner
-- Select ``Git Configuration``.
+- Click on ``Git Configuration``.
+Will take you to the``Git Configuration`` dialogue.
-- Git preferences dialog will appear.
-- Provide User Name for Github account.
+- Provide ``Username`` for the Git account.
-- Provide the Token/Password for github account.
+- Provide the ``Token/Password`` for Git account.
+(For GitHub, one needs to enter the Token.
+For GitLab, one can enter either the password or token)

 .. figure:: ../../_assets/git/git-cred-token.png
    :alt: GitCredentials